valeryia-rusakova/devops-internship/task1/task1.md

 ### Connect to host machine via ssh
 **ssh valeryia@172.20.10.7**
 The .ssh/ directory was generated.
 Now we can create authorized_keys file and put the generated public key there.
 Finally we are ready to connect to Linux from host machine using the following command:
 **ssh -i ./mykey smith@172.20.10.9** (we are using private key, not public)

+## Ban smith to connect remotely using password
+We need to change **/etc/ssh/sshd_config** file and add the following lines:
+Match User bob
+PasswordAuthentication yes
+**Match User smith**
+**PasswordAuthentication no**
+Match all